dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 }
 {% endprettify %}

-Note that it doesn't understand DateTime.
+Note that the Person object can't use DateTime.
-Instead, it uses a 64-bit integer for the field.
+Instead, the `.proto` file uses a 64-bit integer for the field.
 The Dart code for creating a Person object looks like this:

-{% prettify %}
+{% prettify dart %}
 Person bob = new Person()
   ..id = 123
   ..name = "Bob Dole"